Business loan requirements – how banks assess your application

 • Conditions

-"The five Cs method" as it's known, refers to five key factors banks examine when deciding whether to accept or reject an application: character, collateral, capacity, capital and conditions.
+"The five Cs method" refers to 5 key factors banks examine when deciding whether to accept or reject an application: character, collateral, capacity, capital and conditions.

-By having a good understanding of each of these Cs, you can tailor your business loan application to ensure it addresses each of them.
+By having a good understanding of each, you can better tailor your business loan application.

 Here's a breakdown of each of these factors to get you started: